outdreamer/build-a-cure/docs/specific_problem_analysis/govt/govt.md

     - applying alternatives:
       - find new interfaces & structures to reverse direction if a big interface is discovered and pivot faster to discoveries that dont invalidate current systems

-    - aligning vectors to resolve conflicts (like debt/opportunity imbalances & reducing risks)
+    - example of aligning vectors to resolve conflicts (like debt/opportunity imbalances & reducing risks)
       - organizing debts & lawsuits to resolve unpaid debts
         - loaners on a debt chain can coordinate resource to sue borrowers who dont pay, reducing their risk of loss
           - loaners can also organize the debt so that losses accrue to the borrower if the borrower fails